 According to mimesis, art (or literature) imitates reality, nature, or life—an idea so ancient and widespread that, like "art's purpose is to entertain and inform," variations in wording and phrasing abound.

 Aristotle in his Physics (350BCE) writes, he techne mimeitai ten physin, usually translated as ''Art imitates nature''—or reality—or life.

 In another Shakespearan metaphor, Hamlet 3.2 says that the "the purpose of [drama], whose end, both at the first and now, was and is, to hold as 'twere the mirror up to nature."
 (3.2); i.e., when an audience watches a play or a movie, they are looking into a mirror—or out a window—that reflects or depicts their expectations of the way life is or should or shouldn't be.

 An example of mimesis in everyday American speech is when a person likes a movie or song because s/he "identifies" with it.
-To identify here means recognizing resemblances between a work of art and oneself (or an idealized conception of oneself or one's surroundings).
+To identify here means recognizing resemblances between a work of art and oneself (or an idealized conception of oneself or one's world).

 From an audience perspective, art's creation of another world like but not exactly the same as the real world can be felt when a viewer feels absorbed in a film or drama, or a reader becomes absorbed or engrossed in a novel—as though the imaginary world were realer than the world in which the reader sits and breathes.

 The idea of mimesis is so conventional and pervasive as to become unknowable, or where it begins or ends.
 As with networks of symbols, our consciousness is built from a mimetic understanding of reality.

 Not only does art imitate life, but life imitates art (as, for instance, when we see a movie and walk out trying to act cool like our favorite movie star or when we get married and expect to live high, fast, and free like in books or movies).